 Preventive care and early intervention in diseases provide well-established and well-accepted benefits in human medicine and human dentistry.
 Now that dogs are living longer, they are developing some of the same age-related illnesses and issues that humans develop, such as osteoarthritis, diabetes, kidney disease, and cancer.

-To see these guidelines and learn how your veterinarian uses them at your dog’s examination, please refer to the handout “Preventive Healthcare Guidelines for Dogs”.
+To learn more about these guidelines and how your veterinarian uses them at your dog’s examination, please refer to the handout “Preventive Healthcare Guidelines for Dogs”.